WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 An attacker with temporary access to a signing oracle can sign "still valid" assertions with arbitrary timestamps and expiration times.
-As a result, when a signing oracle is removed, the keys it provided access to SHOULD be revoked so that, even if the attacker used them to sign future-dated exchange validity assertions, the key's OCSP assertion will expire, causing the exchange as a whole to become untrusted.
+As a result, when a signing oracle is removed, the keys it provided access to MUST be revoked so that, even if the attacker used them to sign future-dated exchange validity assertions, the key's OCSP assertion will expire, causing the exchange as a whole to become untrusted.